 Keep your emergency fund robust.
 No matter what your financial goals are, it’s important to have enough rainy-day savings to weather an unexpected situation.
 Your emergency funds should never be invested in the stock market.
 We recommend a simple checking account with your local bank or even a money market account with check-writing privileges.

 Diversify.
 Nobody knows which way the market is going to turn from day to day.
 That’s why effective portfolio diversification is your best friend when it comes to warding off the inevitable ups and downs of the stock market.
-At Adviser Investments, we believe that a well-diversified portfolio made up of domestic and international stocks as well as a broad swath of bonds, depending on your goals and risk tolerance, helps smooth the ride when markets get choppy.
+At Adviser Investments, we believe that a well-diversified portfolio made up of domestic and international stocks as well as a broad swath of bonds, depending on your goals and risk toleranceThe amount of loss an investor is willing to absorb in their investment portfolio., helps smooth the ride when markets get choppy.

 Tax Payment Deadline Delayed